-Beaches - Playa del Carmen offers same quality of beaches as Cancun with fewer crowds, although it is growing in popularity.
-Few minutes by ferry will take you to the island of Cozumel which has wonderful beaches such as Playa San Francisco and Playa Palancar.
+Beaches – Playa del Carmen offers the same quality of beaches as Cancun with fewer crowds, although it is growing in popularity.
+A few minutes by ferry will take you to the island of Cozumel which has wonderful beaches such as Playa San Francisco and Playa Palancar.

 Swimming – If you’re in Isla Mujeres, then we recommend Playa Norte.
 Anywhere there is a great beach in the Riviera Maya you’ll find a great swimming experience.

-Fishing - Riviera Maya offers great fishing experience.
+Fishing – Riviera Maya offers a great fishing experience.
 To arrange a day of fishing contact the Sociedad Cooperativa Turística.
 Alternatively your travel agent can arrange a fishing tour for you.
-Best months for fishing are April to September.
+The best months for fishing are April to September.

-Museums and Maya Ruins - On rainy afternoons you may wish to check out a museum or two.
-In Cazumel, Museo de la Isla de Cozumel merits a visit.
-Mayan ruins are definitely worth a visit when you're in the Riviera Maya.
-One notable spot are the Ruins of Tulum, a Maya fortress-city overlooking the Caribbean.
+Museums and Maya Ruins – On rainy afternoons you may wish to check out a museum or two.
+In Cozumel, Museo de la Isla de Cozumel merits a visit.
+Mayan ruins are definitely worth a visit when you’re in the Riviera Maya.
+One notable spot is the Ruins of Tulum, a Maya fortress-city overlooking the Caribbean.
 These are located thirteen kilometers (8 miles) south of Xel-ha.

 If you end up going to the Riviera Maya, we hope you have a fabulous time there.

-To learn more about the Riviera Maya, Mexico, visit the Riviera Maya Travel Information site.
+To learn more about the Riviera Maya Mexican, visit the Riviera Maya Travel Information site.
 For more on Playa del Carmen visit the Playa del Carmen Travel Information site.
-These free sites contain maps, travel tips and itinerary suggestions, and helps you find valuable services in the Riviera Maya.
+These free sites contain maps, travel tips, and itinerary suggestions, and helps you find valuable services in the Riviera Maya.